 Efforts to date have yielded significant impact.
-Additional information by health product category is available in our Sourcing & Procurement of Health Products section.
+Additional information by health product category is available on our Health Product Procurement page.

 We are engaging with technical and development partners to develop a road map to further operationalize efforts to deliver on the Market Shaping Strategy and create even greater value for the Global Fund, partners and people living with or affected by the diseases.
 Our vision for the future is to ensure healthy markets, sustainable supply and increased country capacity.

-Each year the Global Fund hosts a Sourcing Strategic Review, bringing together thought leaders and partners in global public health.
-Participants include Unitad, the Clinton Health Access Initiative (CHAI), the Bill & Melinda Gates Foundation, the U.K. Department for International Development (DFID), the U.S. President's Emergency Plan for AIDS Relief (PEPFAR), the U.S. President’s Malaria Initiative (PMI), large country procurers and other stakeholders.
+The Global Fund regularly hosts a Sourcing Strategic Review, bringing together thought leaders and partners in global public health.
+Participants include Unitaid, the Clinton Health Access Initiative (CHAI), the Bill & Melinda Gates Foundation, the U.K. Foreign, Commonwealth and Development Office, the U.S. President's Emergency Plan for AIDS Relief (PEPFAR), the U.S. President’s Malaria Initiative (PMI), large country procurers and other stakeholders.